-The approval of the Economic Planning Unit (EPU) of the Prime Minister Department is required in respect of real property transactions resulting in the dilution of Bumiputera (i.e., the indigenous people of Malaysia) and/or government interests in real property.
+The approval of the Economic Planning Unit ("EPU") of the Prime Minister Department is required in respect of real property transactions resulting in the dilution of Bumiputera (i.e., the indigenous people of Malaysia) and/or government interests in real property.

-Direct acquisition: where there is a dilution of Bumiputera interest in real property and the property is valued above MYR 20 million.
+Direct acquisition: Where there is a dilution of Bumiputera or government interest in real property and the property is valued at MYR 20 million and above.

-Indirect acquisition: where there is indirect acquisition of real property by a foreign interest through acquisition of shares if:
+Indirect acquisition: Where there is indirect acquisition of real property by a foreign interest through acquisition of shares if: